terem42/robohash/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/terem42/robohash)](https://goreportcard.com/report/github.com/terem42/robohash)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A Golang implementation of Robohash, the awesome library for generating unique robot/avatar images from any text hash.
-This is a port of the original [Robohash](https://github.com/e1ven/Robohash) project with performance improvements and additional features.
+This is a port of the original [Robohash](https://github.com/e1ven/Robohash) project with performance improvements and additional features, such as performance improvements, image caching and AVIF/WebP support

-Alllows image returned being encoded either PNG, or AVIF.
-PNG format is used by default, AVIF when .avif extension is supplied
+Alllows image returned being encoded either PNG, WEBP or AVIF.
+PNG format is used by default, AVIF or WEBP when either .avif or .webp extensions are supplied

 Available as a module or standalone HTTP server.